langkoos/fem2/data/README.md

 Thoughts:
 * I find a direct mapping of hydrograph points into the network overly heavyweight.
 It means that replacing the network is a major effort.
 A shape file with flooding boundaries would be much easier to handle.
 One could, potentially, derive a shape file from the hydrograph points plus the flood level time series.
 We would, however, have to make sure that a flood that covers part of a link but neither of the two nodes will be caught.
 * Given that also the translation of the emme network is not clear, I would probably have a tendency to also construct a network based on OSM.
 If one also had the flooding as shape file, then one could at least run lightweight comparison simulations.
 But maybe this is too much extra work.

+### Conversion of points to polygons

+This here http://desktop.arcgis.com/en/arcmap/latest/extensions/production-mapping/converting-points-to-lines-or-polygons.htm is arcgis, but it points to "convex hull".
+Feels pretty straightforward: identify all hydrograph points which are below flood level, and do convex hull in geotools.
+(Probably returns multiple polygons, as it should.) -- However, interpolation would be better.

+Search for something like "contour lines from points", maybe plus "geotools".

+Looks like
+* http://docs.geotools.org/latest/javadocs/org/geotools/process/vector/BarnesSurfaceProcess.html has process to convert irregular data points into regular grid, and
+* http://docs.geotools.org/latest/javadocs/org/geotools/process/raster/ContourProcess.html converts the regular grid into contours